 Even inside the congregation, a person might be shunned by other members if they are perceived as not doing enough for the religion, or if they engage in conduct that others simply disagree with.
 If you look at this illustration from the July 15, 2012, Watchtower, you’ll see how even seemingly innocent behavior calls for shunning from others, out of regard for “loyalty” to the organization.

 If all religions and even corporations demand some type of loyalty from those within their ranks, why single out Jehovah’s Witnesses?
-The hypocrisy of their demands is what is at issue here.
-Consider:
+The hypocrisy of their demands, not just their severity, is what is at issue here.

 First consider the case of Candace Conti, which you can read about in depth in this post.
-Candace filed a lawsuit against the JWs for sexual molestation she suffered at the hands of a man in her congregation, due in part to the fact that elders knew the man had fondled his stepdaughter previously, but did not warn other parents, and even arranged for Candace to be alone with him on occasion.
+Candace filed a lawsuit against the Watchtower for sexual molestation she suffered at the hands of a man in her congregation, due in part to the fact that elders knew the man had fondled his stepdaughter previously, but did not warn other parents, and even arranged for Candace to be alone with this man on occasion.

 In their appeal of the judgment, Jehovah’s Witnesses said they were not responsible for what happened to Candace because she was not yet a baptized member of the religion and, therefore, they had “no special relationship” with her.